I think you’ll agree with me when I say:

 At that time (just 7 months later) the total percentage of queries displaying Rich Answers had risen to 31.2%.

 Because Stone Temple Consulting’s study measured the exact same 855,243 queries, the comparison between these two sets of data is a strict apple to apple comparison.

 Rich Answers are on the rise and the results you see today are a far cry from the ten blue links of the past.

 When the search engine results pages were just a list of websites ordered according to their relevancy to a query, it was clear why website owners would do anything they could to gain the top spot.

 The higher up the ranks, the more clicks you got.

 According to this study by Erez Barak at Optify, in 2011 the top ranking website would receive as much as 37% of total clicks.

-Even as recent as 2014, Eric Petrescu reported in his research that top ranking sites generate more than double the number of clicks compared to second placed websites.
+Even as recent as 2020, Sistrix reported in their research that top-ranking sites (where no featured snippets are displayed) generate more than double the number of clicks compared to second-placed websites.